FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Systems/Video.md

 YouTube is a popular method of distribution.
 Neso Academy [^1], for example, has a mission of providing free and subsidized education.
 "Introduction to Discrete Mathematics" [^2] a video motivating students to learn discrete math has over 700k views with a positive ratio for feedback.

 > [!quote]
-> Every individual is different and talented, what you need are passion and curiosity [^1].
+> "Every individual is different and talented, what you need are passion and curiosity" [^1].

 Educational videos often use a tablet with a computer program to write on a digital whiteboard.
 They can digitally be similar to [[Interactive Whiteboards]] but without the touch interaction. [[KhanAcademy]] [^3] is another example of a successful YouTube channel that promotes learning.
 A few other channels are: Numberphile [^4], Mathademics [^5], and Dr. Trefor Bazett [^6].
 These channels often use problem-based approaches to teach concepts.